 Had we heard from this client back in 2007, they would have likely paid around $200 a month for ten years and they would have been done now.
 Completely done – zero balance owed.
 How much is that advice worth?

 Well $200 a month savings for the past ten years is $24,000.
 Plus the loss of whatever else they could have done with that money.
 And now another ten years of roughly $200 a month until the PSLF kicks in.
 This client could have saved over $50,000 if when they first received the notice of garnishment they had taken the bull by the reins and called for some legal advice.
 Instead they felt that it would be paid off eventually through the garnishment.
 I get that.
 But with the high cost of interest, this type of plan is more likely to backfire.
 It took them ten years to reach out for help when they finally realized that the balance wasn’t going down, but actually was going up.
 Nearing 50 years of age, with two children, they finally decided it was time to seek help.

 The moral of this story is: have a plan.
 Don’t count on the system working for you.
 Just because you are paying the student loans “something” is not a plan.
 Figure out what you are paying for and what the end result will be.
 Take control of your student loans!
 If you don’t have the time to do it, then hire a student loan attorney to help you at minimal cost for maximum results.

-For more information on how to take control of your student loans, please see our website at Christie D. Arkovich, P.A. or schedule a free consultation with us.
+For more information on how to take control of your student loans, please see our website at Arkovich Law. or schedule a free consultation with us.